 If you want to work with data that is not available in Macrobond, there are two options for doing so, Account in–house and Excel in-house.
 If you prefer to store in-house data on your company computers or servers but still want to use the data in Macrobond, the Excel in-house solution is a good fit.
 Note that this method will need some preparations from you.

 Excel in-house creates a link between the application and an Excel file.
-This data, and any Macrobond documents made with it, can still be accessed by, and shared between you and your colleagues, as long as anyone who wants to use it has access to the Excel file the data is stored in.
+This data, and any Macrobond documents made with it, can still be accessed by, and shared between you and your colleagues, if anyone who wants to use it has access to the Excel file the data is stored in.

 You can either upload series directly from within the application, or by creating a template in Excel.
 All Excel in-house series starts by default from ih:xl but xl can be changed.

 To start uploading a series open the My series tab which you’ll find in a list of additional activities.
 Select Excel in-house from the drop-down menu, and then click on the 'New series' button.

 Next, you’ll need to fill in the basic, required information for the series:

 - Series name - unique code used to find series in the application

 - Description - title of the time series